Brandon Woodbury M.D.

 Cardiology and Cardiac Electrophysiology

-Brandon Woodbury specializes in treating heart disease and cardiac arrhythmias (fast, slow, and irregular heart rhythms).
-He earned his medical degree from Loma Linda University in southern California, and completed his internal medicine residency at UCLA Olive View Medical Center.
+Brandon Woodbury, MD, specializes in treating heart disease and cardiac arrhythmias (fast, slow, and irregular heart rhythms).
+He earned his medical degree from Loma Linda University, and completed his internal medicine residency at UCLA Olive View Medical Center.
 He then completed a fellowship in cardiovascular disease at Loma Linda University, and a cardiac electrophysiology fellowship at the University of Washington.
-In addition to his medical training, he holds a B.S. in electrical engineering.
+In addition to his medical training, he holds a bachelor of science in electrical engineering.

 Outside of the hospital, Dr. Woodbury enjoys reading, music, and spending time with his family.